-Loyola Law School's Tax LLM program, consistently ranked among the U.S. News & World Report top 10 Tax LLM programs, offers rigorous, practical training designed to produce practice-ready tax lawyers in a supportive and personalized environment.
-This extremely selective program offers online and oncampus courses and vis led by nationally recognized experts in the field of tax law.
+Loyola's Tax LLM program, ranked among the U.S. News & World Report top 10 Tax LLM programs for nine of the past 10 years, offers rigorous, practical training designed to produce practice-ready tax lawyers in a supportive and personalized environment.
+This extremely selective program is led by nationally recognized experts in the field of tax law.